6 Criteria to Choose a Yoga Teacher Training School

 Experience of School

 The first thing to consider above everything is to find out how experienced is the school.
 We recommend you to find a reputable school which has a track record of at least five years at the minimum, the longer the better.
 This is plenty of time to identify if the school has been effective in imparting knowledge to its students.
-Ensure that the school has a minimum of 300 graduates and go through their testimonials to understand the personal experience of all these graduates with the school.
+Ensure that you go through the testimonials of graduates to understand their personal experience.
 The next thing to consider is the curriculum that is offered by the school.
 It is recommended to find a healthy mix of theoretical learning and hands-on teaching for optimum knowledge acquisition.

 Experience of The Training Team